 To capture that warm look at the color grading stage, we used warm LUTs, which are basically formula-based image modifiers.

 Sound & Music

 It’s no secret that choosing the right music is key to creating a great video.
 That’s why we picked the Jingle Bells song, which is, of course, available on our royalty-free Christmas music collection.
 Nothing says Christmas quite like Jingle Bells.

 To create the moment of transition, we cut off all the low frequencies of the music.
 The generated effect throws the audience, along with the actress, back to cold reality after she takes off her headphones.
 We also added a whoosh effect there, to give that transition that extra… oomph.

-Another crucial and often overlooked element in filmmaking is sound design, and since we at Artlist came out with a Christmas bundle that included 50 free different sound effects, we thought it was the perfect opportunity to showcase some of them.
+Another crucial and often overlooked element in filmmaking is sound design, and since we at Artlist came out with a Christmas sound effects bundle that included 50 free different sound effects, we thought it was the perfect opportunity to showcase some of them.